-New Town Primary School is a very special place, and we believe all our children, whatever their background, have a right to good quality education and to shine as young people.
-We are very proud to be part of the Berkshire Schools Trust, which is a multi academy trust.
-Our school is almost in its 140th year of providing for the children of New Town, and so we are very lucky to be located next to the canal in a beautiful Victorian building, filled with light, space and fantastic opportunity.
-We develop our children academically, behaviourally, and spiritually throughout our school, and the staff are committed to working hard and doing the best for everyone who belongs to our school family.
-New Town is blessed to have a wide range of children and families from different nationalities, and we celebrate our diversity of faiths and experiences of different cultures throughout our school.
+New Town Primary School is a very special place where we believe all of our children, whatever their background, have a right to a fantastic education and to shine as young people.
+Our school is proud to be a safe haven for the children of New Town, and we are very lucky to be located next to the canal in beautiful Victorian buildings, filled with light, space and love and where opportunities abound.
+Throughout our school we develop our children academically, behaviourally and spiritually, and we are proud of the diversity and togetherness of our children.